|Department Resources: English|

-As upperclassmen, the class of 2020 will sit for the PSAT and SAT.
-English teachers are committed to giving freshmen the foundation skills in grammar and essay writing which the students need to produce excellent results on these college entrance examinations.
+As upperclassmen, students will sit for the PSAT and SAT.
+English teachers are committed to giving freshmen the foundation skills in reading comprehension, grammar, and essay writing which the students need to produce excellent results on these college entrance examinations.

 Presentation of basic skills: academic responsibility, note-taking, outlining, studying, reading comprehension, time management.
 In particular, the English department has committed to emphasizing the following as part of the school-wide freshman study skills curriculum: reading a short story, writing a paragraph, learning and studying vocabulary.